hughes84/ambust/README.md

 - I've tested that this website is responsive, and looks good on all standard screen sizes the smallest at 320px   all the way up to 1400px.
 - I've confirmed that my webiste has good visibility contrast and it's easy readable for the user, with good contrast colours and displaying good accessibility performance.
 - I've tested that all internal links are working properly and navigate me through the pages, and clicking the fixed navigation bar brings me back to the relevant section.
-- Internal links: Home, About, Staff, Sign Up as well as sign up button sign up page.
+- Internal links: Home, About, Staff, Sign Up as well as sign up button and clear button on sign up page.
 - I've tested that all external links are taking me to new tab and to related pages that where either in description or in text.
 - External links: Facebook, Twitter, Youtube, Instagram and Copyright.
 - Where email is required only an email will be accepted in the email field.
 When all fields are filled correctly you are then sent to thank you page.
 - Clear button working as should.
-- Fixed navigation bar stays in place for smaller devices when scrolling.
+- Fixed navigation bar stays in place for all devices when scrolling.

 [Back to Table of Contents](#table-of-contents)